by Madison Hargreaves

 2. Create your support system: Like stated in the article, surround yourself with individuals who can be easily accessed and dependable during your times of struggle.
 Be sure these people, friends, family, etc, offer you the opportunity for a reciprocated relationship; meaning there is giving and receiving by both parties so each person knows they are valued and appreciated.
 Use a journal, pad of paper, or phone to brainstorm and make a list!
 This is a private matter so do what is most comfortable.

 3. Exercise!
-Last but not least, exercise is a great way to improve your mood and increase blood flow to the brain, which decreases your fear response (stress).
+Exercise is a great way to improve your mood and increase blood flow to the brain, which decreases your fear response (stress).
 This can include fast-walking, jogging, cycling, swimming, dumbbell workouts, etc. Research suggests that physical activity is beneficial in distraction, social interaction, and self- efficacy.
 Little lifestyle changes like this come a long way and in the end, help boost your confidence!
 I am not one to go on a thirty minute run, but love to participate in activities like bike-riding, swimming, and yoga which is all around good for the soul.
 Please note, there are current cases of over-excising during the pandemic, which is geared towards reaching a specific body shape and weight.
 Allow yourself to ditch the scale and focus on how you feel mentally.
 Remember, your value is not measured by body type and weight!
 Just with exercise, even if for as little as fifteen minutes, you can release those endorphins and gain a sense of accomplishment.

 Meditation- This tool will allow you to check in with yourself, meaning what thoughts seem to be taking place and why they are there.
 How can we clear them?
 This mindfulness tactic allows the body to be still and eventually, can train the mind to quiet and balance itself.